jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 ## Authentication tags

-An authentication tag is always returned as handle.
-WASI-crypto bindings SHOULD verify them with the `symmetric_tag_verify()` function instead of exporting them and doing the verification themselves.
+An authentication tag is always returned as handle. `wasi-crypto` bindings SHOULD verify them with the `symmetric_tag_verify()` function instead of exporting them and doing the verification themselves.

 Authentication tags are assumed to be very small.
 For this reason, copying the actual tag to the guest environment requires a single function call, which also immediately invalides the handle.
 Unlike `array_output` handles, no streaming interface is necessary.
 Implementation can directly map handles to the raw representation of a tag.